 The Trinity House Vessel PATRICIA serves as a working ship for Trinity House, the British agency that looks after lighthouses and buoys in the waters around England, Wales and the Channel Islands, but not Scotland.
 In recent years, 12 passengers have been accepted and occupy very comfortable cabins on working voyages that have you following the course of the ship’s duties.
-While the length of the voyage (a week) is known upon booking, the exact sailing details are usually sent out about two weeks in advance and that includes the dates, times, and ports of embarkation and (usually different) disembarkation.
+While the length of the voyage (a week) is known upon booking, the exact sailing details are usually sent out about 10 days in advance and that includes the dates, times, and ports of embarkation and (usually different) disembarkation.
 Last-minute alterations can and do happen.
 Perhaps not until the sailing commences will you know the exact itinerary, and because of the weather or other circumstances, a complete change of course may be required.
 Accepting these uncertainties, the passenger response has been very positive.
 It’s living on a floating English country house at sea where most of the crew is engaged in maritime safety tasks.

 Ship, Year Delivered & Passenger

 The dozen passengers are usually older and well-heeled British nationals.
 While there is no upper age limit, passengers must be able to climb and descend narrow, steep steps into and out of the work boat.

 The accommodations are arranged on two decks.